Code-Institute-Submissions/JimmyBrunt-MileStoneProjectOne/README.md

 The site was also checked on Galaxy S9, Android 7.0, IPad, IPhone 6/7/8 IOS 11, and IPhone X/XS iOS 12, in all tests, both portrait and landscape views were analysed.

+Two issues discovered during testing.

-The only issue discovered during testing was that as the backgroud images for each section are landscape, and because I used
+The first was that as the backgroud images for each section are landscape, and because I used

         height: 100vh;